The SOX & TFA Retaliation Case

 Exhibit: Objection and Appeal of OSHA’s Findings (September 12, 2025)

-This filing is my formal objection to OSHA’s dismissal of my retaliation complaint under the Taxpayer First Act.
+This filing is my formal objection to OSHA’s dismissal of my retaliation complaint under the TFA and SOX.
 It moves the case to the next stage: a full hearing before a Department of Labor Administrative Law Judge.

 Here’s what I laid out in the appeal: